rkapondo/bms_brick_mapping_llm/README.md

 # Two-Stage LLM Pipeline for Brick Mapping from BMS Screenshots

-This repository contains the code, prompts, and selected experimental artifacts for a two-stage large language model pipeline for Brick class identification from Building Management System (BMS) screenshots.
+This repository contains the code, prompts and selected experimental artifacts for a two-stage large language model pipeline for Brick class identification from Building Management System (BMS) screenshots.

 ## Overview